-Located in the high desert region of central Oregon, Perry South Campground sits on the shores of Lake Billy Chinook in Deschutes National Forest.
+Located in the high desert region of central Oregon, Perry South Campground sits on the shores of Lake Billy Chinook in the Deschutes National Forest.

 It is a popular destination for outdoor enthusiasts to enjoy the area's scenic beauty and year-round recreational activities.